How to buy Cardno (CDD) shares

 Cardno's shares were split on a 1:10 basis on 29 December 2021.
 So if you had owned 10 shares the day before the split, the next day you would own 1 share.
 This wouldn't directly have changed the overall worth of your Cardno shares – just the quantity.
 However, indirectly, the new 900% higher share price could have impacted the market appetite for Cardno shares which in turn could have impacted Cardno's share price.

 Cardno share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Cardno's is 0.9356.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Cardno's is 0.5217.
 This would suggest that Cardno's shares are less volatile than average (for this exchange).

 Cardno Limited, a professional infrastructure and environmental services company, engages in the development and improvement of physical and social infrastructure for communities in Australia, New Zealand, the United States, the United Kingdom, Canada, Africa, Latin America, Asia, and internationally.
 The Asia Pacific Engineering and Environmental segment provides services in civil, structural, water, environmental, coastal, bridge, geotechnical, subsurface utility, traffic, and transport engineering, as well as environmental science, surveying, landscape architecture, planning, and asset management.
 The Americas Engineering and Environmental segment offers environmental, water, transportation, energy and resources, land, buildings, and management services to private and public sector clients.
 The International Development segment designs and implements large-scale sustainable solutions for development assistance agencies and private clients.
 It also engages in the engineering and consulting operations.
 The company serves defense, energy, government, industrial, international development, land management, mining and resources, property and buildings, transportation, utilities, and water sectors.
 Cardno Limited was founded in 1945 and is headquartered in Fortitude Valley, Australia.